GriffithUniLibrary/research-data-management/content/8- Storage and retention.md

 [Griffith Information managment guides](https://griffitheduau.sharepoint.com/sites/Information-Management?OR=Teams-HL&CT=1660620159077&clickparams=eyJBcHBOYW1lIjoiVGVhbXMtRGVza3RvcCIsIkFwcFZlcnNpb24iOiIyNy8yMjA3MDMwMDgxNSIsIkhhc0ZlZGVyYXRlZFVzZXIiOmZhbHNlfQ%3D%3D)

 ## 3 Sensitive data
-My data is sensitive, how does that affect storage
+If your data is sensitive, you need to know that affects storage options.

 ![Storage options](https://user-images.githubusercontent.com/42364968/185262811-f3b6479d-effb-431e-990f-fcd34b8a886a.png)

-work out how sensitive it is: https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/information-security.aspx

-What does that sensitivity level actually mean? https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/information-security.aspx#official-(internal)
+firsly you will need to work out how sensitive the dataset is: https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/information-security.aspx and then discern what that sensitivity level actually means for your datasets https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/information-security.aspx#official-(internal)

-Knowign how sensitive my data is, where can i store it: https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/Approved-services.aspx
+the sensitivity of your data dictates where you can store it: https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/Approved-services.aspx

-where do I store hard copy (physical not digital) data: https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/Offsite-storage-of-research-data.aspx
+if you have hardcopy datasets these still need to ne archived and stored. check here for options. https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/Offsite-storage-of-research-data.aspx